Jalpaiguri Road railway station

 Jalpaiguri Road railway station is one of the four railway station serving Jalpaiguri city in Jalpaiguri district in the Indian state of West Bengal.
 The others are: Jalpaiguri City, Mohitnagar/Jalpaiguri Halt, and Raninagar Jalpaiguri Junction railway station.
-Jalpaiguri is a newly built station, connecting the Barauni–Guwahati line and the New Mal–New Changrabandha–New Cooch Behar line.
+It is a newly built station, connecting the Barauni–Guwahati line and the New Mal–New Changrabandha–New Cooch Behar line.
 Jalpaiguri Road Railway Station (JPE) was established in 1964.
 Operated by Northeast Frontier Railway.
 Jalpaiguri Road Railway Station (JPE) is located almost in the middle of the district.
 The nearest road to Jalpaiguri Road station is "Jalpaiguri - Siliguri State highway" and Four-lane East-West Corridor (National Highway) at a distance of 1 km.
 This station is part of the re-development project under Amrit Bharat Station Scheme.